 Bourbon & Baker has a tapas-style menu with small plates and original recipes offering a unique spin on Deviled Eggs, Cornbread Sliders, and Chicken & Waffles.
 You may find yourself admiring the dozens of bourbon selections, along with signature cocktails and on-tap wines.

 Taste one of the best steaks of your life at Munson’s Prime, an award-winning steakhouse with competitive prices, gourmet burgers, and a delicious green chile macaroni & cheese.
 If you are there for lunch, perhaps the $10 quick-serve buffet meal and drink will tickle your fancy.
 After cleaning your plate, have a serving of homemade ice cream, churned in-house at a photo-worthy station.

 Munson’s Prime, 426 Goldenbelt Boulevard, Junction City

 Another Junction City favorite is JC’s BBQ & Grill.
-JC’s menu has classic barbecue dishes including scrumptious ribs, wings, brisket, and chopped pork.
-The restaurant’s decor is fun and the kids will especially love the menu and vibe.
-Side dishes such as baked beans, cheesy corn, stadium fries, and coleslaw top off the meal for a satisfying finish.
+JC’s menu has classic barbecue dishes, including savory ribs, wings, brisket, and chopped pork.
+The restaurant’s decor is fun, and the kids will especially love the menu and vibe.
+Add side dishes like baked beans, cheesy corn, stadium fries, or coleslaw to complete your perfect meal.
 You may need a parking lot nap after all of the food, but you’ll leave full and happy.